 These walnut-shaped cookies, or ciasteczka orzeszki, get their shape from individual walnut-shaped molds or stove-top molds that resemble a waffle iron.
 A creamy apricot jam or walnut filling is included between the two halves.

 08 of 09

-These crispy and light wafle cookies are made on a special iron, like a Norwegian iron.
-They can be eaten plain—and show off their design this way—but taste even better with honey or jam sandwiched between, and dusted with confectioners' sugar.Continue to 9 of 9 below.
+These crispy and light cookies are made on a special iron, like a Norwegian iron.
+They can be eaten plain—and show off their design this way—but taste even better with honey or jam sandwiched between and dusted with confectioners' sugar.Continue to 9 of 9 below.

 09 of 09

-This recipe for Polish butter cookies with jam, or ciasteczka maślane z dżemem, is a simple cookie with jam in the middle.
-It's popular year-round, but especially at Christmas.
-The preferred filling is strawberry jam, but anything goes well inside these buttery treats.
+This recipe for Polish butter cookies with jam, or ciasteczka maślane z dżemem, is a simple, buttery cookie with a fruity filling.
+It's popular year-round but especially at Christmas.
+The preferred filling is strawberry jam, but anything goes well inside these sweet treats.